PJCampi/runtime-type-checker/README.md

 You can check an object against a type or an annotation via the `check_type` function.

 The function returns `None` if the check was successful or raises a `TypeError` in case of error.

+Note that this function does not check recursively for e.g. the attributes of a class.
 ```
 from dataclasses import dataclass
 from runtime_type_checker import check_type